wordup-dev/wordup-code/README.md

 ## Requirements

-You will need to [install Docker](https://docs.docker.com/install/) on your machine and set up on the system path.
+You will need to install [Docker](https://docs.docker.com/install/) and [wordup-cli](https://www.npmjs.com/package/wordup-cli)  on your machine and set up on the system path.

 ## For more information